Summary

 Open PowerShell as Administrator

-Right-click the Start button and select “Terminal (Admin)” or search for “PowerShell” in the Start menu, right-click it, and choose “Run as administrator.”
-You will see a User Account Control prompt — click “Yes.”
+Right-click the Start button and select “Terminal (Admin),” or search for “PowerShell” in the Start menu, right-click it, and choose “Run as administrator.”
+A User Account Control prompt will appear; click “Yes.”

 Run the Install Command